rstojnic/lazydata/README.md

 This will:

 - Set your permanent storage location to S3 (the other options is directory over SSH)
-- Create `freezer.yml` which contains a list of all the frozen files.
+- Initialise`freezer.yml` which will hold the list of all the frozen files.

 ### Freezing a file